MachineNeil/helper-funcs-and-decs/README.md

-# helper-funcs-and-decs
+# Useful functions and decorators

-Useful helper functions and decorators for QOL in Python.
+A personal compendium of functions and decorators for Python that simplify tasks that, while practical, are routine.